-Progress in identifying the elusive, non-lysosomal proteolytic system(s) was hampered by the lack of a cell-free preparation that could faithfully replicate the cellular proteolytic events - i.e. degrading proteins in a specific and energy-requiring mode.
-An important breakthrough was made by Rabinovitz and Fisher who found that rabbit reticulocytes degrade abnormal, amino acid analogue-containing hemoglobin (25).
-Their experiments modeled known disease states, the hemoglobinopathies.
-In these diseases abnormal mutated hemoglobin chains (such as sickle cell hemoglobin) or excess of unassembled normal hemoglobin chains (which are synthesized normally, but also excessively in thalassemias, diseases in which the pairing chain is not synthesized at all or is mutated and rapidly degraded, and consequently the bi-heterodimeric hemoglobin complex is not assembled) are rapidly degraded in the reticulocyte (26, 27).
-Reticulocytes are terminally differentiating red blood cells that do not contain lysosomes.
-Therefore, it was postulated that the degradation of hemoglobin in these cells was mediated by a non-lysosomal machinery.
-Etlinger and Goldberg (28) were the first to isolate and characterize a cell-free proteolytic preparation from The crude extract selectively degraded abnormal hemoglobin, required ATP reticulocytes. hydrolysis, and acted optimally at a neutral pH, which further corroborated the assumption that the proteolytic activity was of a non-lysosomal origin.
-A similar system was isolated and characterized later by Hershko, Ciechanover, and their colleagues (29).
-Additional studies by this group led subsequently to resolution, characterization, and purification of the major enzymatic components from this extracts and to the discovery of the ubiquitin signalling system (see below).
+Progress in identifying the elusive, nonlysosomal proteolytic system(s) was hampered by the lack of a cell-free preparation that could faithfully replicate the cellular proteolytic events - degrading proteins in a specific and energyrequiring mode.
+An important breakthrough was made by Rabinovitz and Fisher, who found that rabbit reticulocytes degrade abnormal, amino-acid analogue-containing hemoglobin.25 Their experiments modelled known disease states, the hemoglobinopathies.
+In these diseases, abnormal mutated hemoglobin chains (such as sickle cell hemoglobin) or excess of unassembled normal hemoglobin chains (which are synthesized normally, but also excessively in thalassemias, diseases in which the pairing chain is not synthesized at all or is mutated and rapidly degraded, and consequently the bi-heterodimeric hemoglobin complex is not assembled) are rapidly degraded in the reticulocyte.
+26,27 Reticulocytes are terminally differentiating red blood cells that do not contain lysosomes.
+Therefore, it was postulated that the degradation of hemoglobin in these cells is mediated by a nonlysosomal machinery.
+Etlinger and Goldberg28 were the first to isolate and characterize a cell-free proteolytic preparation from reticulocytes.
+The crude extract selectively degraded abnormal hemoglobin, required ATP hydrolysis, and acted optimally at a neutral pH, which further corroborated the assumption that the proteolytic activity was of a nonlysosomal origin.

+A similar system was isolated and characterized later by Hershko, Ciechanover, and their co-workers.29 Additional studies by this group led subsequently to resolution, characterization and purification of the major enzymatic components from this extracts and to the discovery of the ubiquitin signalling system (see below).